Lorentzian area measures and the Christoffel problem: Introduction

-The motivation behind the definition of F-convex set is to be able to get the analog of \eqref{eq:area I vol} for the Lorentzian structure (note that the volume is independent of the signature of the metric).
-The idea is to first prove it for particular F-convex sets, called \emph{Fuchsian convex sets} which are F-convex sets invariant under a group of linear isometries $\Gamma_0$ of the Minkowski space acting cocompactly on $\H^d\subset\R^{d+1}$ (called \emph{Fuchsian groups} in this paper).
-In many aspects they behaves very analogously to convex bodies (this was noted in \cite{FF}).
+The motivation behind the definition of F-convex set is to be able to get the analog of \eqref{eq:area I vol} for the Lorentzian structure.
+The volume is independent of the signature of the metric, but not the orthogonal projection.
+The idea is to first prove it for particular F-convex sets, called \emph{Fuchsian convex sets} which are F-convex sets invariant under a group of linear isometries $\Gamma$ of the Minkowski space acting cocompactly on $\H^d\subset\R^{d+1}$.
+In many aspects they behave very analogously to convex bodies, roughly speaking compactness is replaced by ``cocompactness'' (this was noted in \cite{FF}).
 For them, we find formulas analogous to \eqref{eq:area I vol} and \eqref{eq:area III mix a}.
-As the definition of area measure is local, we use a result of ``Fuchsian extension'' (Subsection~\ref{subsub: fuch ext}) of any part of a F-convex set to treat the general case.
-Then we check that the area measure of order one can be written in a form analogous to \eqref{eq:area IV distr}.
-In the regular case, the area measure of order one is absolutely continuous with respect to the volume form of $\H^d$ with density the mean radius of curvature $\phi$, obtained as
+As the definition of area measure is local, we use a result of ``Fuchsian extension'' (Subsection~\ref{subsub: fuch ext}) of any part of an F-convex set to treat the general case.